 - In order to pass a course, the average of all exams including the final must equal 80% or greater. - For courses with a clinical component, the clinical portion is graded on a pass/fail basis.
 Regardless of scores earned on exams or additional assignments, the student must pass the clinical portion of the course in order to pass the course.
-An unsatisfactory or failing clinical performance will result in a final course grade of "F", regardless of the didactic grade. - The final course grade shall accurately reflect the grade earned according to course grading criteria.
-At the discretion of the faculty, grades may be rounded using classic rounding rules.
+An unsatisfactory or failing clinical performance will result in a final course grade of "F", regardless of the didactic grade.

+• The final course grade shall accurately reflect the grade earned according to course grading criteria.
+Exam grade averages and the final course grade will be rounded using classic rounding rules (2 decimal places).
 For example, a grade of 89.5 equals A, whereas a grade of 89.4 equals B. Rounding of individual items should not be done.
-Rather, if rounding is done, it should be done for the final course grade only.
+Rather, rounding should be done for the final course grade only.